Air New Zealand and Delta Air Lines announce withdrawal of Boeing 747-400 aircraft from fleets

 Over time, many airlines have given up the jumbo jet.
 All Nippon Airway withdrew the last B 747-400 in March 2014.
 In 2011, Japan Air Lines gave up the last Jumbo Jet.
 Cathay Pacific and Singapore Airlines have also dropped B747, and Air India and Eva Air will follow the example of the airlines mentioned above.

 And in Europe there are airlines with Boeing 747-400 in the fleet.
-British Airways operates 55 B 747-400 aircraft and has not yet shown its willingness to abandon them, despite high operational costs, and Air France - KLM jointly operates a fleet of Boeing 29-747 aircraft.
-Lufthansa has the 400 19-747, but also the 400 Boeing 19-747i, a more cost-effective, but unsuccessful, model.
+British Airways operates 55 B 747-400 aircraft and does not yet show a desire to give them up, despite the high operating costs, and Air France - KLM operates together a fleet of 29 Boeing 747-400 aircraft.
+Lufthansa has 19 747-400s, but also 19 Boeing 747-8i ordered, a more cost-effective model, but without success.

 (Photo cover: http://www.planespotters.net/)